Skip to content

 Key Challenges

-• Navigation varied across regional modules
+• Navigation varied across country modules

 • Bulk actions were hidden or inconsistent

-Root Issue
+Root Cause

 03. Objective

-Creating a clear, predictable and scalable internal provisioning experience
+Creating a clear and scalable operational experience

 I needed an experience that improved accuracy, reduced dependency on support teams and could scale as Bandwidth entered new markets.